filmhubhq/filmhubhq.github.io/jobs/_posts/2021-04-19-video-engineer.md

   - Liquid template language
   - Image editors - Photoshop, GIMP, Pixelmator, ...
   - Bash command line, scripting
-  - SQL (PostgresQL)
+  - SQL (PostgreSQL)
-  - Dashboarding Tools like Retool, Chartio, PopSQL
+  - Dashboarding tools like Retool
   - Excel/Google Sheets, project management tools
 - Infinite learner
 - Extremely organized and detail-oriented, strong ability to investigate and troubleshootline in Mac and Linux

 ## Working at Filmhub

-Filmhub takes the entire film distribution process online.
+Disrupt the traditional film industry.
+Filmhub takes the entire film distribution process online, and gives every filmmaker access to digital distribution.
 For that, we're building web, mobile and TV applications in the cloud, using latest cutting-edge technologies for cloud services, frontend, video processing, and machine learning.

 Filmhub is well funded by Silicon Valley investors, and co-founded by a Hollywood veteran (_Pirates of the Caribbean_).
 We offer the perks of the big guys without the corporate feel.
 While we acknowledge film has a home in Los Angeles, we're a remote first team and believe you can work from wherever.

+- **Job type**: Contract (potential for full-time after a few months)
+- **Experience level**: Mid level
+- **Role**: Video Engineer (DevOps)
+- **Industry**: IT, Tech, Video streaming, Movies
+- **Company size**: 10-20 people
+- **Company type**: Private, Startup
+- **Location**: Remote

 [Apply](https://docs.google.com/forms/d/e/1FAIpQLSf6NXBv17Gdo9CWG-TVK3Fv4T_DkC1Bq5grNIesfg8HRxJJQg/viewform?usp=sf_link){: .btn .btn-primary}